donhenton/angular4-restaurant/README.md

 * the typings area of tsconfig.app.json should be left empty
 * npm install @types/postal --save-dev to keep ng build happy

+## Gotchas
+Services cannot be exported as default see https://github.com/angular/angular-cli/issues/3834 reply by amiram